 Keep all supplies in a central location where they can be easily accessed.
 You may want to consider storing an extra set of sheets under each bed within easy reach.
 Always make sure any supplies and medications are not expired.

-Note: Disposable face masks are currently very difficult to find and order online due to fears about the spread of the coronavirus worldwide.
+Note: Disposable face masks are currently very difficult to find and order online.
 That is why I did not include a clickable link for them.
-You can find them at most drug stores as well as retailers like Walmart and Target.
+You can find my simple washable face mask pattern in this post and also in the FREE Resource Library.

 WHEN TO DO WHAT